xuxiaowei-io/gitaly/doc/hooks.md

 ## `gitaly-hooks` binary

-`gitaly-hooks` is a binary that is the single point of entry for git hooks through gitaly.
+`gitaly-hooks` is a binary that is the single point of entry for Git hooks through Gitaly.

 ### Subcommands